 Pros

-It’s relatively more affordable
+Second-hand cars are relatively more affordable

 Insurance rates are lower

-Due to depreciation, the insurance rates for second hand cars are lower.
+Due to depreciation, the insurance rates for second-hand cars are lower.
 Unfortunately, some insurance companies reject applications for cars that are older than 10-years.

 Cons

-Not all is doom and gloom as there are several ways to find about a car’s history.
+Not all is doom and gloom as there are several ways to find out about a car’s history.
 Buyers can ask for the original and complete documents that include service history.
 You can also use the Land Transportation Office’s (LTO) car verification system info-text service called TextLTO to check if the car has any red flags.

 To do this, simple text LTO by typing the following: Vehicle <Plate Number> to 2600.
 You will receive information regarding the vehicle make, model, year, color, date it was last registered, if it was apprehended by the LTO, or if it’s on the LTO watch list.

-Higher maintenance
+Higher maintenance costs

 As we’ve mentioned in the previous point, you never know what problems your new used car may have until it decides to show itself.
-With this in mind, maintaining a used car can get very costly as simple leaks and replacement of fluids can lead to overhauling the whole engine.
+With this in mind, maintaining a used car can get very costly as simple leaks and the replacement of fluids can lead to overhauling the whole engine.

 Outdated technology/features